ferdinandyb/maildir-rank-addr/README.md

 Supported flags:

 ```
+      --addr-book-cmd string   optional command to query addresses from your addressbook
+      --addr-book-add-unmatched if cmd is stated, determine wether to add unmatched addresses at the end of the file (true or false)
       --addresses strings   comma separated list of your email addresses (regex possible)
       --config string       path to config file
       --filters strings     comma separated list of regexes to filter